instructor-ai/instructor-js/docs/concepts/streaming.md

 A common use case of structured extraction is defining a single schema class and then making another schema to create a list to do multiple extraction By enabling streaming, you can do multiple extractions in a single request, and then iterate over the results as they come in.

-To see an example of streamin in production checkout this [example](https://ss.dimitri.link/j17CVTMK)
+To see an example of streaming in production checkout this [example](https://ss.dimitri.link/j17CVTMK)

 !!! warning "Important: Changes in Response Behavior with Streaming Enabled"